-Extremely beautiful, an earthquake for the senses, a life-altering experience awaits you at the Iguazú Falls, in the north east of Argentina, where a triple frontier is shared with Brazil and Paraguay.
+Extremely beautiful, literally an earthquake for the senses, the Iguazú Falls are located in the northeast of Argentina, where a triple frontier is shared with Brazil and Paraguay.

 The waterfalls assault the visitor with their torrents, so grand and loud that we, mere mortals, are confronted with the smallness and brevity of our lives.
 Lush green, gigantic leaves and flowers, red earth, the eyes of animals watching us, a heat that pierces the body.